-This fee is the charge for a dual occupancy dorm room.
-The dorms are closed for Christmas and March breaks and reopen the day before classes resume.
+This fee is the charge for a dual occupancy residence room.
+The resident halls are closed for Christmas and March breaks and reopen the day before classes resume.
 The first meal will be served at noon on this day.

 Room furnishings include drapes, bed, mattress, dresser, chair, and study desk.
 Bed and bath linens are not provided by the University.
 Students are responsible for the care of the room they occupy and the furnishings allotted to them.